photodow/MDD/README.md

 MDD
 ===

-My Mobile Device Deployment project this month will be using the LinkedIn API to make a basic oAuth 2.0 authentication connection to your LinkedIn account and then displaying your professional stream in a mobile compatible website.
+My Mobile Device Deployment project this month will be using the LinkedIn API to make a basic oAuth 2.0 connection to your LinkedIn account and then displaying your professional stream in a mobile compatible website.

 Basic Requirements:
 <ul>